-- Equipment secured

-- Pedestrian walkways defined
+- Equipment secured - Pedestrian walkways defined

-- LOTOTO and/or perimeter procedures must be followed by all in the area
+LOTOTO and/or perimeter procedures must be followed by all in the area

-4.0 Technology
+4.0 Equipment - Technology

-As various forms of technology become available that introduce improved controls to reduce risk, each site will install these technologies as feasible.
-Sites should work with the FCX Technology Center to evaluate new and existing equipment technologies.
+As various forms of technology become available that introduce improved controls to reduce risk, each site will install these technologies as feasible or as required.
+Sites should work with the FCX Technology Center - Mining to evaluate new and existing equipment technologies.